 top of page

-Its characteristics are close to Ophrys aranifera (ophrys spider) but its colors clash within the family and genetically it would also be related to Ophrys scolopax.
-Of medium size but rather solid, it is easily noticed from mid-May to mid-June generally.
-Petals and sepals are pink but its labellum presents variants which take up the codes of Ophrys spiders (macules in the shapes of H or X) but also speckled designs which make it original.
+Its characteristics are close to Ophrys sphegodes/aranifera (spider orchid) but its colors stand out within the family and genetically it would also have a relationship with Ophrys scolopax.
+Medium-sized but rather solid, it is easily noticed from mid-May to mid-June generally.
+Petals and sepals are pink (the petals a little darker) but its labellum presents infinite variations which take up the codes of the spider orchids (macules in the shape of H or X) but also speckled designs which make it original.

-It will of course be found in Aveyron, Herault and sometimes Lozère.
+It will of course be found in Aveyron, the north of Herault and sometimes Lozère.

 Click on the photos to enlarge